 Why this is a problem

 "I shall be the first intercessor in Paradise...
-I will prostrate before my Lord, and He will inspire me with a form of praise never known before.
 Then it will be said to me: 'Raise your head, ask, you will be granted; intercede, your intercession will be accepted.'"

 What the hadith says

-Muhammad claims exclusive first-intercession privileges, positioning himself as the gateway to paradise for Muslims generally.
+Muhammad claims exclusive first-intercession privilege on Judgment Day, positioning himself as the functional mechanism through which the gates of paradise open.

 Why this is a problem